universityofadelaide/shepherd/INSTALL.md

 ### Deploying MariaDB in OpenShift

 This is an example of deploying a MariaDB service in OpenShift for use with Shepherd.
+Alternatives

 From the ui do the following :
 - Select Add to Project